Vietnam.vn - Nền tảng quảng bá Việt Nam

 2.webp

 Mrs. Sau Trong said that there were three unforgettable milestones in her life.
-The first time was when she had to amputate her arm in her twenties.
-"Let me tell you why that was a memorable moment," Mrs. Sau Trong began her story, recalling a life of fighting that was as thrilling as the movies.
+The first was when she had to amputate her arm in her twenties.
+"Let me tell you why that was a memorable moment," Mrs. Sau Trong began her story, recalling a life of fighting as thrilling as the movies.

 3.webp